Willie Tony Clarke

 From 1930, they lived at 69 Hayling Avenue Southsea.
 At that stage, he was 38 and Queenie 33.
 He was there until his death in 1955 (at 63) and Queenie until hers in 1968 (at 71).
 This photo of all five children was taken in about 1937.

 Like a lot of other people, Willie Tony was out of work for a considerable period during the Depression, from about 1930 until c.
-Apr 1935, at a time when he had a family of four small children.
-Fred and Tony both went out to work at the first opportunity, c.
-1931 and May 1935, to help support the family.
+Apr 1935, with only sporadic, casual work.
+At the time, he had a family of four small children.
+Fred and Tony both went out to work at their first opportunity, c.
+1931 and May 1935, with the intention of helping to support the family.

 The photo top-left of this page, full-size here, is from the wedding of Queenie's 19-year-old niece Grace Haskins on 6 Apr 1947, when he was 55 (but looking rather older?).
 Grace's mother died in 1934, when Grace was 6, and she and her four siblings had been prettymuch abandoned by her father when he remarried in 1942, when Grace was 14.
 So her father may not have been invited to the wedding, and Willie may have given her away.
 (I didn't discover the photo until after Tony died, and hence never asked).
-The other photo at the top is Russell's quickly 'photo-shopped' version of one of the family (late on in the War?).
+The other photo at the top is Russell's quickly 'photo-shopped' version of a family photo (taken late on in the War?).

 Willie Tony suffered bladder cancer around 1950, in his late 50s.
 He was in remission for a time, but a second round took him out (possibly with the unwitting assistance of a naughty 5-year-old grandson who made him run after a bus, resulting in a fall in the gutter).
 He died on 21 April 1955, at 63, at St Mary's Hospital, Milton.
 His death certificate shows his occupation as foreman's writer.